-Rule 66 of the bike Highway Code states that you should ride a cycle in single file on narrow or busy roads and never more than two abreast.
-Therefore, even though rules exist for cyclists crossing the road it is legal to cycle side by side on most roads around the United Kingdom.
+Rule 66 of the bike Highway Code says you should ride a cycle in single file on narrow or busy roads and never more than two abreast.
+Therefore, despite rules existing for cyclists crossing the road, it is legal to cycle side by side on most roads around the United Kingdom.

 Is it Illegal to Ride a Bike on the Pavement?

 The technical term for the pavement is 'footway' and cycling on it could antagonize pedestrians and get you fined.
 According to British law (a consequence of Taylor v Goodwin judgment 1879).
 Bicycles are in fact carriages and should not get cycled on the footway.

 Is it the Law to Wear a Bike Helmet?

 Contrary to what most cyclists think, there is no British law which compels anyone of any age to wear helmets when cycling.
 Nonetheless, the cycling Highway Code suggests wearing one which is the correct size, securely fastened, and conforms to current safety helmet regulations.

 Is it Illegal to Ride a Bike Drunk UK?

 The best way to answer this question about a person's fitness to drive is to quote the wordings of the Road Traffic Act 1988 Section 30.

 "It is an offence for a person to ride a cycle on a road or other public place when unfit to ride through drink or drugs.
 That is to say - is under the influence of a drink or a drug to such an extent to be incapable of having proper control of the bicycle."